ploumisalex/SimataQuiz/README.md

 - **Progress Tracking**: Keep track of your progress as you learn, and monitor your improvement over time.
 - **User-Friendly Interface**: Enjoy a clean and intuitive user interface designed for ease of use.

-## Installation

-To install SimataQuiz on your Android device, follow these steps:

-1. Clone the repository to your local machine.